All editions include

 The short answer is: you decide – there are no limitations.

 We have heard this from developers across the world.
 You need to focus on the business need and don’t want to have to work around artificial limitations to make your app fit into some licensing model or risk big upcharges.
 At Mendix you don’t have any of such limitations.
 Technically an “App” is the complete application as it is set up and organized in the Mendix App Platform.
 It can contain any combination of screens, database entities, processes and functional components.
-We let you decide what you want to include your app and how big it should be.
+We let you decide what you want to include in your app and how big it should be.
 In practice you’ll typically determine the size of an application based on your use case, desired user experience as well as app design, model complexity and app maintenance considerations.